nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Okay.
 This one scurries up, pulls out his dog slicer, which is basically a giant knife, but it's effectively a sword for these guys.
 Takes a swing at Knife.
 At Cahir, does penetrate through does penetrate through your hide armor and does seven points of damage.
 What?

 So you got plenty of hit points left ish.
 Good.
 And this one is going to target the dwarf and shoots.
 It's gonna hit the dwarf for five points of damage.
-Penetrates through there and penetrates through the Next up, Sameer.
+Penetrates through there and penetrates through the Next up, Simear.

 Oh, oh, it's my turn.
 Mhmm.
-So Sameer does a a very flourishing, maneuver with his bow staff and sets it on the on the ground very firmly to then peel over and start vomiting.
+So Simear does a a very flourishing, maneuver with his bow staff and sets it on the on the ground very firmly to then peel over and start vomiting.
 Trying to remove the sickened condition?
 Yeah.

 How do I do that?
 How do I gotta roll?
 Roll a fortitude save.
 Fortitude.
 Fortitude.